- Office of the Vice President for Student Affairs

 Nationally accredited by the Accreditation Association for Ambulatory Health Care, Inc., the Decker Student Health Services Center provides treatment of acute illness and injury, health education, women’s health services, travel medicine, vaccines, HIV testing, psychiatric consultation and laboratory service.
 All services are confidential.
 The staff consists of physicians, nurse practitioners, registered nurses, health educators, and an HIV counselor.
 Walk-in hours are 8-11 a.m. with scheduled appointments in the afternoons.

-Health educators (7-2254) offer individual or group information sessions.
+Health prevention coordinators (7-2254) offer individual or group information sessions.
 Information about student health insurance is available at the office.

 The Discovery Program seeks to help students make a successful transition from the time they enter BU through the time they graduate.
 Our professional staff and student assistants can help you establish a strong academic and social network by encouraging and fostering a connection with faculty as early and often as possible; providing opportunities for students to connect with other students with similar interests; helping students to balance competing demands; and translating to students the expectations, traditions and structures of the University.
-The Discovery Program takes a proactive approach in providing students with easier access to all the components of college life through its core services: Discovery Advisors (peer academic advisors), Discovery Centers, Early Warning System, Mentor Advising Connection (MAC) Program, and University Schedule Building Week.
+The Discovery Program takes a proactive approach in providing students with easier access to all the components of college life through its core services: Discovery Advisors (peer academic advisors), Graduate Student Academic Success Coaches, Early Warning System, Mentor Advising Connection (MAC) Program, Organizational Coaching and Supplemental Instruction.

 EOP is supported by New York State’s Office of Opportunity Programs.
 The program helps provide financially and academically eligible students the opportunity to pursue higher education.
 Students are offered assistance in the form of academic and personal counseling, tutoring, learning-skills services and financial aid.
 In addition, new freshmen are required to attend a summer pre-freshman residential program for several weeks prior to enrolling in the fall semester.